Federal judges work to ensure equal justice under the law. Learn about the different kinds of federal judges and the cases they hear.

 Learn more about the court of appeals from the following resources:

-District court judges sit in one of 94 district or trial courts across the United States.
+District judges serve in 91 U.S. district courts across the country.
 They handle civil and criminal cases.
 A district court judge typically is responsible for supervising the pretrial process and conducting trials, which includes a variety of procedures including:

 - managing the selection of juries and the instructions jurors receive throughout a trial;